Last Updated on January 15, 2021 by Nina Ahmedow

 This was particularly special to me because Islam often gets a bad rep in Europe even though it has contributed to much of the beauty here.
 I was happy to see that a European nation shows pride in some aspects of its Muslim past.

 Why should that matter?
 Well, I believe that for non-Muslims it’s important to see that Muslim heritage is part of Europe.
+(Read my post about the Islamic heritage in the Greek city of Ioannina.)
 And for young people from Muslim families, it’s nice to see something beautiful that came from our heritage.

 It shows that we can do better than the current state of some countries shows.
 Muslim societies have a rich history of creating beautiful architecture, art, science, etc. I hope that younger generations will be able to focus on adding something beautiful to this world.